 What is the Difference Between Coffee and Espresso?

 Most of us are familiar with drip-brewed coffee.
-This is a kind of coffee more accurately known as pour-over brewed coffee.
+This is more accurately known as pour-over brewed coffee.
 Coarsely ground grinds are used in some kind of filter, generally paper or a reusable mesh made of plastic or metal.
 Hot water is poured over the grounds and water is allowed to drip through them into a container.

 Pour-over coffee provides a brighter flavor profile.
 It is well suited to light and medium roasts or beans known for having a fruity or floral flavor profile.
 It is easy to make at home with only very basic equipment.

 Espresso is very different!
 Espresso is made using an extraction method.
 You’ll also need a specialized machine to prepare it.
 Hot water or steam is forced through tightly packed, fine grounds at very high pressure.

 The liquid that comes out is slightly thickened, with rich flavor.
 Gas from the brewing process is released and is coated with oils from fresh beans, forming the crema.

 Espresso must be made with very finely ground roasted beans.
 It is almost always made with a dark or continental-style roast.
 Most espresso is made with a blend of beans to provide the best flavor profile.

 An espresso can be brewed in under a minute, unlike drip coffee, which takes several minutes to make.
 Each step in the espresso brewing process can be carefully controlled, to alter the flavor profile.
 There is less caffeine in espresso, due to the dark roast and faster brewing method.

 We know the difference between espresso andcoffee now.
 But how is straight espresso served?
 This is a strongly flavored, bitter drink that is served in small portions.
 A two-ounce cup is traditional.
 Many aficionados will ask for a cube of pure sugar on the side.
 The sugar is dissolved in the drink before the espresso shot is taken.